uf-mil/mil/Sub-Switch.md

 Sub switch is a Cisco WS-2960G-8TC-L, running IOS 12.2(50)SE5.
 It is a 8 port layer 2 managed gigabit switch.

+CLI is available by SSH into 192.168.1.1, port 22.
+Login is sub/subjugator.
+Enable secret is subjugator.

 Port 1 is reserved for the tether.
 This is because all traffic from port 8 is mirrored on port 8 (SPAN).
 Do not connect your computer to port 8, unless you know what you are doing.
 There is a cap on port 8 to further prevent accidental use of that port.

 Sub switch is **not to be plugged into the MIL network, IP conflicts will occur as well as competing DHCP servers**.

-SSH into 192.168.1.1, port 22.
-Login is sub/subjugator.
-Enable secret is subjugator.

 The switch assigns IPs to added hosts via DHCP.
 Only a IP address and netmask is assigned, not a default gateway or DNS server.
 At the pool name resolution should be handled by your local hosts file.